18degrees/kana-transcription/readme.md

 - Transform Russian or English syllables into kana
 - Turn kana to the Russian or English alphabet
-- Convert one kana to another
+- Convert one kana to the other

 There is a function to perform each item.